Live — updating in real time

 What is the UK unemployment rate in 2026?

-The UK unemployment rate stands at approximately 4.2% according to ONS Labour Market Statistics — equivalent to approximately 1.5 million people.
+The UK unemployment rate stands at approximately 4.9% according to ONS Labour Market Statistics (Dec 2025–Feb 2026) — equivalent to approximately 1.78 million people.
 This is measured using the ILO definition which counts those without work who are actively seeking employment.
-The rate has risen slightly from historic lows of 3.5% seen in 2022/23.
+The rate has risen from historic lows of 3.5% seen in 2022/23.

 How many people are unemployed in the UK?

-Approximately 1.5 million people are unemployed in the UK according to ONS Labour Market Statistics.
-Youth unemployment (aged 16-24) affects approximately 500,000 young people at a rate of approximately 13%.
+Approximately 1.78 million people are unemployed in the UK according to ONS Labour Market Statistics (Dec 2025–Feb 2026).
+Youth unemployment (aged 16-24) affects approximately 500,000 young people at a rate of approximately 14%.
 Long-term unemployment — those out of work for over 12 months — affects approximately 250,000 people.

 What is the difference between unemployment and economic inactivity?